 Sorting data to check extremes and peaks

-Is it possible to find errors in a list using a simple sorting?
+Is it possible to find errors in a list using simple sorting?
 Yes!
 We have nothing else to do but arranging the data, either growing or decreasing order.
 Right-click on the cell and choose the ‘Sort Largest To Smallest’ option from the menu.
-Seldom there can be found extremely small or large, maybe peeking data.
+Seldom can there be found extremely small or large, maybe peeking data?

 Look at the picture below:

-Who would ever think that these kinds of mistakes can be found in several million-line data?
-Another great reason that data cleansing can never be forgotten about.
+Who would ever think that you can find these kinds of mistakes in several million-line data?
+Another great reason is that data cleansing can never be forgotten about.

 Remove duplicates in Excel